 Sophie's Flat trails meander through classic Sonoran Desert landscape including stands of saguaro, ocotillo, cholla and other cactus varieties.
 Dramatic scenic desert and mountain vistas are visable in all directions.

-Facilities:The trailhead includes a day use parking on the north side of the road for 18 vehicles, a restroom , hitching posts and information kiosk.
-The south side of the road provides a large staging area and parking area that can accomodate about 40 horse trailers or RVs.
+Facilities:The trailhead includes a day use parking on the north side of the road for 18 vehicles, restroom , hitching posts and information kiosk.
+The south side of the road provides large staging and parking areas that can accomodate about 40 horse trailers or RVs.
 Camping is permitted in the staging area.
 Water, water holding facilities and trash containers are not provided.